 You can call this Sydney number reverse charge from overseas or you can contact any ISOS office overseas.
 For more information on countries you are visiting, and to download the ISOS Smartphone App, please see International SOS.

 Gather and keep all documents relating to your loss or injury.
 Examples include police reports, medical reports, and lost baggage correspondence.

-You should notify the Insurance Team as soon as possible of your circumstances and lodge your claim within six months of the date of loss or injury.
+You should notify CS&C Insurance as soon as possible of your circumstances and lodge your claim within six months of the date of loss or injury.
 Claims not lodged within six months risk being denied.